Photo credit (above): marvelousRoland | Flickr

 It helps you see things from another person’s point of view and mend your ways before it’s too late.

 First appeared on Leaderonomics.com.
-Published in English daily The Star, Malaysia, 20 June 2015
+Re-published with permission also in English daily The Star, Malaysia, 20 June 2015